AaronMonash/ECE4078_Lab_2024/Week00-01/README.md

 - [ ] Connect to the robot and run the operate.py script
 - [ ] Demonstrate the teleoperation and good luck!

+## Simulator
+[OPTIONAL - Installation Guide for simulator - OPTIONAL](../Robot_simulator/InstallationGuideSim.md) provides detailed instructions on using a simulator environment for development.
+Please note that the simulator environment is provided as an additional support but is not required, as all markings will be done on the physical robot only.